Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 > ### Data availability and readiness

 * What data is required for the project?
 How does it represent what you are trying to gain insights into?
+* Is a data ontology available?
+If yes, give details.

 * Is the project data:
   1. available as is?